-Visitors had the opportunity to get acquainted with three highlights of the diverse activities of Green Balkans - 'Revived Exhibition', the interactive installation on the problem of pollution of the Black Sea with waste, and the Wildlife Rehabilitation and Breeding Centre, in the face of the Common kestrel Vladko and Tawny owl Chara!
+Visitors had the opportunity to get acquainted with three highlights of the diverse activities of Green Balkans - "The Living Exhibition", the interactive installation on the problem of pollution of the Black Sea with waste, and the Wildlife Rehabilitation and Breeding Centre, in the face of the Common kestrel Vladko and Tawny owl Chara!

 The interactive installation on the problem of Black Sea waste pollution consists of an information kiosk and two models of a Short-beaked common dolphin and contains rich information about the Black Sea and its inhabitants, but also about the global problem of waste pollution.
 Visitors will get acquainted with the species of dolphins found in the Black Sea, with the sounds they make, and with the alarming information about the degree of pollution with waste in wetlands.